Understanding Infantilism (.org)

 When discussing the backgrounds of individual infantilists and diaper lovers, two narratives are common; that of the displaced older sibling, that of "the baby of the family."

 The older sibling is, in many ways, defined by the displacement by one or more younger siblings.
 This displacement might be most influential on firstborns, who previously were only children.
 The parents might try to love every child equally, but the new arrivals will demand the bulk of their time and attention.
 The remainder might be divided among the older siblings, who might have to compete for it.
 The older siblings might be expected to be more responsible and more mature based on their relative ages, not their actual ages.
-Additionally, to avoid having multiple children in diapers, the parents might rush the older sibling's potty training.
+Additionally, to avoid having multiple children in diapers, the parents might rush the older sibling's toilet training.
 The older sibling also might have to take on some parental duties, possibly including changing the diapers of much younger siblings.
 For older siblings, diapers and/or babyhood might come to symbolize the attention and privilege they lost when they were displaced as the baby of the family.

 In contrast, a younger sibling might remain cast as the "baby of the family."
 This identity might be reinforced by siblings or parents.
 The youngest might not be as motivated to develop, since all the 'firsts' will have been already done by older siblings.
 Hand-me-downs that would go to the next baby might stay with them.
 They might stay in a crib longer, since it isn't needed for a younger sibling.
 The younger sibling might be more accommodated and more coddled, based on his or her relative age, not his or her actual age.
 For younger siblings, diapers and/or babyhood might come to symbolize their role as "baby of the family."